 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Ornamental grasses make for a wonderful addition to any garden and they can be divided very easily and most are best divided every few years to keep them looking their best and vigorous which is of course when they look there best.
+Ornamental grasses make wonderful additions to any garden and they can be divided very easily.
+Most are best divided every few years to keep them looking their best and growing vigorously, which is, of course, when they look their best.

 Dividing grasses serve multiple purposes.
-It helps prevent your plants from losing their overall health by getting too old and scraggly and of course, promotes new fresh growth.
-It also helps reduce the size of a clump if you have ornamental grasses that are taking over a particular area and bullying away other plants nearby.
-You can also use this process to divide your grasses so that you have more plants you can cultivate in other areas.
+It helps prevent your plants from losing their overall health by getting too old and scraggly and of course, promotes fresh new growth.
+It also helps reduce the size of a clump if you have ornamental grasses that are taking over a particular area and bullying away the other plants nearby.
+You can also use this process to divide your grasses so that you have more plants you can cultivate to plant in other areas of your garden.

 When to divide grasses by type

 No matter the reason, you can divide multiple types of grasses.
-It’s best to divide cool-climate grasses once every 3-4 years, these include grasses such as carex, Hakonechloa and Stipa and is best done towards the end of winter or the beginning of Spring as soon as they come into their growth.
+It’s best to divide cool-climate grasses once every 3 to 4 years, these include grasses such as Carex, Hakonechloa and Stipa.
+This process is best done towards the end of winter or the beginning of spring, as soon as they come into their growth.

-If you have warm-climate grasses such as Miscanthus, pampas grass and Phalaris you may have noticed they usually start to shoot a little later usually around May, don’t divide until the end of spring, once the growth starts.
+If you have warm-climate grasses such as Miscanthus, Pampas grass and Phalaris you may have noticed they usually start to shoot a little later, usually around May.
+For this reason, don’t divide them until the end of spring, once the growth starts.

-What if you don’t know what type of grass you have
+What to do if you don’t know what type of grass you have

-If unsure what type you have, it’s simply best to wait until your grasses start to come into growth in spring and then divide.
+If unsure what type of grass you have planted in the garden, it’s simply best to wait until your grasses start to come into growth in the spring and then divide them.

 How to divide grasses